The Florida Everblades have served the Southwest Florida Community since 1998, providing family-fun entertainment for fans of all ages.

 Craig Brush, the President & General Manager of the Florida Everblades, along with partners Peter Karmanos and Thomas Thewes, founded the Everblades and Hertz Arena in 1998.
 Brush, a native of Milton, Ontario, oversees all aspects of both the hockey club and the sports complex.

-In 18 seasons, the Everblades have hosted more than 4 million fans in over 676 regular season games, with an average of 6,381 per game.
-The team has placed in the top three of league attendance in ten of its 19 seasons, ranking first overall five times, and have led the Kelly Cup Playoffs attendance six times.
-The Everblades have also earned a post-season berth in 18 of their 18 seasons of existence.
+In 21 seasons, the Everblades have hosted more than 4.5 million fans in over 750 regular season games, with an average of 6,000 per game.
+The team has placed in the top three of league attendance in ten of its 21 seasons, ranking first overall five times, and have led the Kelly Cup Playoffs attendance six times.

 Brush was inducted into the ECHL Hall of Fame (Class of 2016) in the Builders category, on Feb.
 5, 2016 in a ceremony in Kalamazoo.

-The Everblades won the Kelly Cup and the ECHL Championship in 2012, and have reigned as conference champions three times.
+The Everblades won the Kelly Cup, the ECHL Championship in 2012, and have reigned as conference champions four times.
 During the 2003-04 season, the Everblades captured the Eastern Conference title and made their first ever trip to the Kelly Cup Finals, and followed that up by becoming the first team in ECHL history to make back-to-back trips to the Kelly Cup Finals after capturing the 2004-05 American Conference Championship.
 Florida was also awarded the regular season championship and the Brabham Cup following the 1998-99 season when they finished with a club record 108 points.
+In the 2017-18 season, Florida won its fourth conference championship and captured the Brabham Cup for the third time, while setting the team record for points (112) and tying the team record for wins (53).

 Brush played hockey for four seasons at Cornell University where he was a member of the 1970 undefeated NCAA Championship team, which was the only team in collegiate history to accomplish this feat.
 From 2003-2006, Brush served as the Chairman of the ECHL Board of Governors.
 In addition, he has coached in the Compuware youth hockey program for many years.